 People-to-People Exchanges

 Building relationships across cultures is vital to creating a more peaceful and just world.
-When people from diverse cultures and backgrounds know and understand one another—and gain the skills they need to contribute as citizens and leaders—they form the global partnerships that undergird global security, economic stability, and tolerance.
+When people from different cultures and backgrounds know and understand one another—and gain the skills they need to contribute as citizens and leaders—they form the global partnerships that undergird global security, economic stability, and tolerance.

 World Learning offers dozens of exchange programs each year, empowering people from more than 150 countries at all points in their careers and academic lives.
 Our professional exchanges include networking opportunities with U.S. and international counterparts, site visits, and industry and community discussions; our academic exchanges place international students in U.S. colleges and universities to strengthen their leadership and career skills; and our youth programs teach young people about leadership, current affairs, and peacebuilding.
 These exchanges promote tolerance, empathy, and respect, as well as foster a deeper understanding of U.S. values and culture.